Message from the President

 Integrating all that is precious to people and communities,

-we build cities----dynamic stages that connect today with tomorrow's possibilities,
+we build cities--dynamic stages that connect today with tomorrow's possibilities--

 and embrace every moment of life's pursuits.

-We create new value, social value, and above all, real value.
+We create new value, social value, and, above all, real value.

-Our Philosophy and Business Strategy
+Corporate Philosophy and Business Strategy

-Our Response to the Ever-Changing Social Environment
+Responsiveness to the Changing Social Environment

 Profit Plan and Business Portfolio

-Strategic Initiatives for the Overseas Business
+Strategic Initiative for Our Overseas Business

-Realizing Development Profits and Improving Corporate Value
+Realizing Development Profits and Enhancing Corporate Value

 - Management Policy